AYER — Supporters of a petition to save the jobs of three emergency room nurses were met at the door.

 “We look forward to working with the MNA to continue promoting the outstanding quality care we provide to our patients every day at Nashoba Valley Medical Center.”

 In the week and a half since the changes were announced, union and community supporters gathered nearly 1,000 signatures protesting the reduction in staff, they said.
+The signatures were obtained in person and online.

 The staff reduction means that the number of registered nurses in the emergency department will be reduced from four to three between 9 a.m. and 9 p.m., said a press release from the MNA.
 The number of patients per nurse will increase between 25 to 33 percent.